mechpen/mechpen.github.io/src/posts/2019-08-03-bpf-map/index.md

   - `dst` is 1, which refers to register `r1`.

-  - `src` is 0, because it loads immediate values from the instructions.
+  - `src` is 0, because the immediate value is inside the instruction.

-  - `imm` is 0, because the value is not yet resolved.
+  - `imm` is 0, because the value of `counter_array` is not yet resolved.

-When `tc` loads the object file, it reads the map definition from `counter_array` and calls `bpf()` syscall to create the bpf map.
-The `bpf()` syscall returns a file descriptor of the map object.  `tc` then resolves references to `counter_array` with the file descriptor as show in the following code snippet in `lib/bpf.c: bpf_apply_relo_map()`:
+When `tc` loads the object file, it reads the map attributes from `counter_array` and calls `bpf()` syscall to create the bpf map.
+The `bpf()` syscall returns a file descriptor of the map object.  `tc` then "resolves" references to `counter_array` with the file descriptor as show in the following code snippet in `lib/bpf.c: bpf_apply_relo_map()`: